Donut-Digital/P4events/content/collections/pages/corporate-event-planning-lancashire.md

         content:
           -
             type: text
-            text: "With the help of our dedicated and experienced team, we will not only take away all the hassle of managing a large scale event, but will leave you to enjoy yourself!\_Our team has worked with well-established brands such as Disney, Sony, Barclays and more so we are confident that your guests will have a fantastic time!\_"
+            text: 'At P4 Events, we offer complete event project management and staffing.
+With our dedicated and experienced team, you can enjoy your event while we handle all the details.
+Trust us to deliver an unforgettable experience, just like we have for renowned brands like Disney, Sony, and Barclays.'
     type: image_bard_block
     enabled: true
   -